Dubai: Types of Company

 - Industrial licences for establishing industrial or manufacturing activity.

-These licences are all issued by the Dubai Economic Department.
-However, licences for some categories of business require approval from certain ministries and other authorities: for example, banks and financial institutions from the Central Bank of the UAE; insurance companies and related agencies from the Ministry of Economy and Commerce; manufacturing from the Ministry of Finance and Industry; and pharmaceutical and medical products from the Ministry of Health.
+All these licences are issued by the Dubai Economic Department.
+Licences for some categories of business require approval from certain ministries and other authorities: for example, banks and financial institutions from the Central Bank of the UAE; insurance companies and related agencies from the Ministry of Economy and Commerce; manufacturing from the Ministry of Finance and Industry; and pharmaceutical and medical products from the Ministry of Health.

 More detailed procedures apply to businesses engaged in oil or gas production and related industries.